Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

   - **Message Lock Lost** : This can occur if the processing takes longer than the lock duration specified at the entity level for a message.
 If this error occurs consistently, it may be worth increasing the message lock duration.
 Otherwise, callers can renew the message lock while they are processing the message to ensure that this error doesn't occur.

-  - **Messagine Entity Not Found**: A Service Bus resource, such as a queue, topic, or subscription could not be found by the Service Bus service.
+  - **Messaging Entity Not Found**: A Service Bus resource, such as a queue, topic, or subscription could not be found by the Service Bus service.
 This may indicate that it has been deleted from the service or that there is an issue with the Service Bus service itself.

 Reacting to a specific failure reason for the `ServiceBusException` can be accomplished in several ways, such as by applying an exception filter clause as part of the `catch` block:
 ```csharp